Momoyactly/VBS_Excel_Stocks/README.md

 * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The total stock volume of the stock.
 * Use conditional formatting that will highlight positive change in green and negative change in red.
+* Add the stock info: "Greatest % increase", "Greatest % decrease" and "Greatest total volume" by Year.

 The result should look as follows.

 ![Test Image 3](/Example.png)

-BONUS

-Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows:

-Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.

 ## Usage

 The repository Contains two Files

-*  .xlsm contains the data and the Solved problem
+*  .xlsm  Contains the data and the Solved problem
 *  .vbs   The Visual Basic Code that Solve the problem

+## Steps

+* Open the .xlsm
+* Go to the Develeoper Tab
+* Click the Visual Basic Button
+* Within the new Windows that pop up import de .vbs file
+* Run the imported Code